 The Parent Support Program connects families whose children are newly diagnosed or just beginning treatment with trained volunteer parents who have been through a similar experience with their own child.
 The one-to-one peer support takes place primarily over the phone.
 Contact: Lawrie Williams, parent, (206) 987-1119.

 Sibshops provide peer support and education for siblings of children with chronic medical conditions.
-Sibshops meet on Saturday afternoons at Children’s Hospital.
-Programs range from information gathering and discussions to fun activities, games and special guests.
-Contact: Cathy Harrison, CCLS, (206) 987-3285.
+Sibshops meet on Saturdays at Seattle Children’s.
+Programs range from information gathering and discussions to fun activities, games, and special guests.
+Contact Sibshops registration (206) 987-4133 or email@example.com.